ethereum/remix-ide/docs/settings.md

 -  Text wrap: controls if the text in the editor should be wrapped.
 -  Personal mode: can be used when one is connecting to a **local node**.
 It is used to have Remix temporarily save the passphrase - so that you don't need to **unlock** the account in GETH.
 Remix will not persist the passphrase - so if you refresh your browser the passphrase will be gone.
 -  Matomo Analytics: This is where you can turn off and on your approval for us to use Matomo.
-We do not collect any personally identifyable information (PII) and our reports are public.
+We do not collect any personally identifiable information (PII) and our reports are public.
 See our [blog post on the subject](https://medium.com/remix-ide/help-us-improve-remix-ide-66ef69e14931?source=friends_link&sk=cf9c62fbe1270543eb4bd912e567e2d6).